imentos/PoolStraight/spec.md

 3. Core Features
 3.1 Real-Time Pose Detection

-Track elbow, wrist, and cue tip using pose estimation.
+Track shoulder, elbow (optional), wrist, and head position using pose estimation.

+Head tilt monitoring ensures proper eye alignment with the strike plane.

-Feedback is given only when all key points are visible.
+Feedback is given only when key arm points are visible; head detection enhances accuracy when available.

 Front-facing camera used for a mirror-style view.